mahmoudimus/ac/docs/public/resources/faqs.md

 - [Atlassian Connect on Atlassian Answers](https://answers.atlassian.com/tags/atlassian-connect)

 ### What products support Atlassian Connect?
-Atlassian Connect is available in JIRA and Confluence OnDemand for development and use.
+Atlassian Connect is available in JIRA and Confluence Cloud for development and use.

 Atlassian Connect currently supports:

-- JIRA OnDemand
+- JIRA Cloud
-- Confluence OnDemand
+- Confluence Cloud

-Other products, including JIRA and Confluence Download will be supported in the future.
+Other products, including JIRA and Confluence Server will be supported in the future.

 ### How can I request new features for Atlassian Connect?
 If there's a feature you'd like to see added to Atlassian Connect, such as a new module type or a